avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/GolangCI/CodeCompilation/DeclarativePipeline/README.md

 ![image](https://github.com/avengers-p7/Documentation/assets/156056460/4ee715d7-d9b9-463d-ba4b-b93c19430790)
 ![image](https://github.com/avengers-p7/Documentation/assets/156056460/479f10ed-1800-4b0e-8189-c568d76e71a6)

-- You should see the output of the go list -f '{{.Target}}' command, which indicates the compiled binary target.

 # Conclusion
 declarative pipeline offers a simpler, more structured approach to defining Jenkins pipelines, making it ideal for teams looking to streamline their CI/CD processes and improve pipeline readability, maintainability, and scalability.